The setup from your test environment is not copied over to your live environment, so you need to configure live settings for:

 - Check that the payment methods are rendered in the correct order in your checkout.
-You can change the order of local payment methods in your Customer Area > Account > Checkout.
+You can change the order of local payment methods in your Customer Area > Settings > Checkout settings.

 - Make sure that payments appear correctly on the shopper's bank statement.
 To make any adjustments to the shopper statement, contact our Support Team.

 Add information about the bank accounts where you want to receive the payouts from Adyen, if you haven't done so as part of your application.